Workshop Logo

 Proceedings Plan

 Proceedings will be published in an open-access format, ensuring wide dissemination of research contributions.
-Authors will be encouraged to submit extended versions of their papers to relevant journals.
 Additionally, workshop materials (e.g., keynote slides, panel discussions) will be made available online for future reference.

 Planned Timeline Including Paper Deadlines, Notification, etc.